bradygaster/CustomAgent/README.md

 # Custom AI Agent Framework

 This repository contains a flexible AI agent framework built using Microsoft's Agents AI framework.
-The agent can be configured to specialize in any knowledge domain, allowing you to create custom AI assistants with specific expertise.
+The agent can be configured to specialize in any knowledge domain by loading instruction files with embedded metadata, allowing you to create custom AI assistants with specific expertise.

 ## Project Structure

 - `Program.cs` - The main entry point using Host builder pattern
 - `ConversationLoop.cs` - Handles the interactive chat loop with the AI agent
 - `Extensions.cs` - Dependency injection configuration and service registration
-- `Settings.cs` - Configuration classes for agent, UI, and Azure settings
+- `Settings.cs` - Configuration classes for app and Azure settings
 - `ConsoleClient.cs` - Console output utilities for colored text display
-- `InstructionLoader.cs` - Loads and processes instruction files and prompt templates
+- `InstructionLoader.cs` - Loads and processes instruction files with YAML front matter
+- `appsettings.json` - Application configuration including instruction file selection
 - `instructions/` - Directory containing the agent's knowledge base
-  - `jabberwocky.md` - Sample knowledge about the Jabberwocky
+  - `jabberwocky.md` - Sample knowledge about the Jabberwocky with embedded metadata
-  - `quantum.txt` - Sample knowledge about quantum computing
+  - `quantum.md` - Sample knowledge about quantum computing with embedded metadata
 - `prompts/` - Directory containing prompt templates
   - `prompt_template.md` - Configurable template for defining agent behaviors
 - `infra/` - Infrastructure as Code for Azure deployment